DataEntusiastic/Python/README.md

 # Python
-Folder where i store all my file when practicing with pyhtin
+Folder where i store all my file when practicing with pyhton